falconandrea/SightseerBuddy/README.md

 SightseerBuddy is a vacation planning bot powered by OpenAI's ChatGPT API, built using Next.js, Tailwind CSS and TypeScript.
 This bot assists users in creating personalized travel itineraries for their visits to a specific city.
 With SightseerBuddy, users can easily input their preferences, such as the city they plan to visit, the duration of their stay, and their interests, and receive a day-by-day plan for their vacation.

+- **Shadcn UI**: [Shadcn UI](https://ui.shadcn.com/) for our user interface components, ensuring a polished and user-friendly design.

+- **Next.js**: SightseerBuddy is built using Next.js, a React framework that allows for efficient server rendering and seamless client-side navigation.

+- **TypeScript**: I use TypeScript to enhance code quality and maintainability, providing a statically typed development environment.

+- **OpenAI API**: To offer intelligent and context-aware travel recommendations, we integrate the OpenAI API, which powers our chat-based conversation with users.

+- **Tailwind CSS**: The application is styled with Tailwind CSS, a utility-first CSS framework that enables rapid UI development with flexibility and consistency.

 ## Features

 - **User-Friendly Interface**: SightseerBuddy offers a simple and intuitive interface for users to input their travel details and preferences.